doersino/cellular-automata-posters/README.md

 ## Notes

 * You can **vary the page aspect ratio** to your heart's content to generate horizontal or ultra-tall posters – the label should still look fine either way.
+* If adjusting the settings in the source file feels icky to you, you can use environment variables: Calling the script as `CAP_RULE=57 CAP_WIDTH=400 CAP_ANGLE=5.5 CAP_COLORSCHEME="('#478c49', '#d0c043')" CAP_GRIDMODE='None' CAP_FONT='PragmataPro' CAP_PAGEWIDTH=2000 CAP_DEBUG='True' CAP_FILENAME='optionOverrides.pdf' python3 cap.py` will use the values from the environment variables with all other options set to their defaults.
+The end result – if you can get a hold of the [PragmataPro font](https://www.fsd.it/shop/fonts/pragmatapro/) – will look like [this](examples/optionOverrides.pdf).
 * There are several ways of dealing with the edges of the grid.
 One of the more common approaches (especially for 2D automata) seems to be to let the grid warp around the edges, i.e. the right neighbor of the right-most cell is the left-most cell and vice versa.
 That's what I went with for now.
 * Possible **improvements or additions** are being kept track of in `TODO.md`.
 I might not get to all of them, but if you implement anything, feel free to send a pull request.
 * Even though the script is licensed under the MIT license which permits commercial use, **it'd be cool if you refrain from selling copies of the posters for profit**.